 - The Fair Labor Standards Act, 29 U.S.C.
 Sections 201-219

 - The Family and Medical Leave Act, 29 U.S.C.
 Sections 2601-2654

-The Maryland Department of Labor, Licensing, and Regulation's Division of Labor and Industry regulates wages and working hours in Maryland.
-The Department's regulations are published officially in Title 9, Subtitle 12 of COMAR (the Code of Maryland Administrative Regulations), the print version of which is available in all Maryland law libraries and many Maryland public libraries.
+The Maryland Department of Labor's Division of Labor and Industry regulates wages and working hours in Maryland.
+The Department's regulations are published officially in Title 9, Subtitle 12 of COMAR (the Code of Maryland Regulations).
+The print version of the COMAR is available in all Maryland law libraries and many Maryland public libraries.
 The Department's regulations are also available electronically on the Division of State Documents home page.

-The U.S. Department of Labor's Wage and Hour Division ("WHD") regulates minimum wages, maximum hours, and other related conditions of employment.
-The WHD's regulations are published officially in Title 29 of the CFR (the Code of Federal Regulations), the print version of which is available in all Maryland law libraries and many Maryland public libraries.
+The U.S. Department of Labor's Wage and Hour Division ("WHD") regulates minimum wages, maximum hours, and other related employment conditions.
+The WHD's regulations are published officially in Title 29 of the CFR (the Code of Federal Regulations).
+The print version of the CFR is available in all Maryland law libraries and many Maryland public libraries.

 The Employee Benefits Security Administration ("EBSA") regulates employee benefit plans such as pensions, 401(k)s, and health plans.
 Its regulations are officially published in Title 29 of the CFR.
 They are also available electronically on the EBSA web site.